spatie/laravel-model-states/README.md

 > **Note**: make sure you're familiar with the basics of the [state pattern](https://en.wikipedia.org/wiki/State_pattern) before using this package.

 This package adds state support to your Laravel models.

-First you'll have to use the `Spatie\State\HasStates` trait in your model.
+Start of by using the `Spatie\State\HasStates` trait in your model.
 Now you're able to define state fields.

-State fields are defined in the `$states` array on your model class.
+These are defined in the `$states` array on your model class.
 It requires you to map a field name unto a state class.
 Here's an example of a `Payment` class with one state field, simply called `state`.

 ```php